 MBK, or Mahbookkrong as is its full name, was built in 1985 and is one of Asia’s oldest shopping centers.
 You can easily walk from Paragon shopping mall to MBK (a 15 min walk).

-MBK is a huge center particularly popular among teen Thai girls, especially on weekends, but also among tourists.
+MBK is a huge shopping center trendy among Thai teen girls, especially on weekends.
 It is almost a tourist attraction in itself.
-At MBK you can find Thai souvenirs at a cheap price, although don’t expect them to be as high quality as the ones in the Exotic Thai department store on the 4th floor of Paragon.
+At MBK, you can shop Thai souvenirs at a low price, but don’t expect them to be high quality.
+I would instead shop for souvenirs at Thai Exotic at Paragon shopping mall (4th floor).

-The center is packed with small shops and stalls, mostly Thai brands and designs, and not many international shops.
+The MBK shopping center is packed with small shops and stalls, Thai brands and designs, and a few international shops.
 Needless to say that many of their sizes don’t fit a regular western body, unfortunately.

-If you are tech and camera nerds like us, head to the 4th and 5th floor, which are full of electronics.
+If you are tech and camera nerds like us, head to the 4th and 5th floors, full of electronics.
 Here you will find everything from Apple shops as iStudio to big professional camera shops as Nikon and Canon.

-One part of the 4th floor (Mobile Mania) is packed with tiny stalls selling all sorts of electronic stuff and spare parts.
+One part of the 4th Floor (Mobile Mania) is packed with tiny stalls selling all sorts of electronic stuff and spare parts.
 They have everything you can think of!
-Especially mobiles phones and mobile accessorize is in a majority.
-Here you can also have your mobile phone fixed if you have any problems with it, as they can fix almost everything at a cheap price while you wait!
-Espen had a button on his iPhone replaced for 500 THB.
+Especially mobiles phones and mobile accessorize is in the majority.
+Here you can also have your mobile phone fixed if you have any problems with it, as they can fix almost everything at a low price while you wait!
+For example, Espen had a button on his iPhone replaced for 500 THB.

-If you get hungry or need a rest, there is a food court, the MBK Food Island, on the 6th floor (Thai and international food).
-And if you get really fed up with shopping and want to do something else, you can go bowling, sing karaoke, or watch a movie on the 7th floor.
+If you get hungry or need a rest, there is a food court, the MBK Food Island, on the 6th Floor (Thai and international food).
+And if you get fed up with shopping and want to do something else, you can go bowling, sing karaoke, or watch a movie on the 7th Floor.

 MBK consists of seven floors: